iTwin/iTwinUI/packages/itwinui-css/README.md

 iTwinUI is a design system for building beautiful and well working web UI components within Bentley Systems & iTwin.js applications.
 It supports light and dark color schemes and also comes with high contrast versions of both.

-This is a monorepo which contains the following packages:
+iTwinUI-css consists of the following packages:

 - `@itwin/itwinui-css` - the CSS for every component as well as some global styles
 - `@itwin/itwinui-variables` - CSS variables for iTwinUI's design tokens

+If you're looking for React components, check out [`@itwin/itwinui-react`](https://github.com/iTwin/iTwinUI-react) which is built on top of iTwinUI-css.

 ---